Golf is a very difficult game to master. Not only does the form of a golfer vary daily but infuriatingly from hole to hole.

-- Make sure your spine is straight when you stand to the ball as this promotes a good shoulder turn.
+- Make sure your spine is straight when standing to the ball, which promotes a good shoulder turn.

 Straight Left Arm on Backswing

-Most golfers who struggle to hit the ball into the air have poor posture at address which affects the shoulder turn, and a poor shoulder turn means there is no alternative but to break the left arm during the backswing.
+Most golfers who struggle to hit the ball into the air have poor posture at an address that affects the shoulder turn, and a poor shoulder turn means there is no alternative but to break the left arm during the backswing.